 Qualifications

-- Open to all undergraduate students who will begin their sophomore or junior year at Lehigh in Fall 2025.
+- TRAC is open to undergraduate students from all academic majors who will begin their sophomore or junior year at Lehigh as of Fall 2025.

 - Exceptional skills in writing, reading, interpersonal communication, leadership, and time management.